Depression Treatment & Therapy

 Depression is more than just feeling sad or going through a rough patch—it's a serious medical condition that affects how you feel, think, and handle daily activities.
 Depression affects approximately 21 million adults in the United States, making it one of the most common mental health conditions.

 The good news is that depression is highly treatable.
-Between 80-90% of people with depression eventually respond well to treatment.
+Between 80% and 90% of people with depression eventually respond well to treatment.
 With proper care, you can feel better and reclaim your life.

 21M+